With bullets flying, wounded Metro driver focused on getting passengers away from gunfire

 Stark has been with Metro since 2012.
 His wife is a part-time bus operator, while her brother is a supervisor and her father drove transit for three decades, according to the union.

-Seattle police said the incident started just after 4 p.m.
-Wednesday when the gunman shot the woman while trying to steal her car.
+Seattle police said Wednesday’s incident started just after 4 p.m. when the gunman shot a woman while trying to steal her car.

 Stark, lying in a hospital bed, described driving up to the scene in footage aired on KOMO-TV.